DeePBluE666/DeePBluE666.github.io/_pages/about.md

 ---

 Hi!
-I'm Bo Li, a graduate student at **Beijing University of Posts and Telecommunications** in Beijing, China.
-I majored in Information Processing and Data Mining.
+I'm Bo Li, a PhD student at National Engineering Research Center for Software Engineering at **Peking University** in Beijing, China.
+I majored in Knowledge Computing and Information Processing.
-I'm now a research intern at National Engineering Research Center for Software Engineering at **Peking University**.

 I'm interested in **Data Science** and **Artificial Intelligence (AI)** technology, especially **Deep Learning (DL)**.
-I am currently working on **Natural
+I am currently working on **Natural Language Processing (NLP)**.
-Language Processing (NLP)** and **Reinforcement Learning (RL)**.

-Most of my previous work focuses on the applications of machine learning and deep learning methods, I've worked for many internet companies, participated in some projects, [**More details can be found in Projects.**](https://deepblue666.github.io//project/) and won top3 awards in many data science competitions. [**More details can be found in Awards.**](https://deepblue666.github.io//award/) I'm also a Kaggle Competition Master and data scientist at Tianchi (rank 89/44392).

 Since 2018, I paid more attention to my research as I became interested in building new models and proposing some new methods in ML and DL.
 I've published several papers on AI and other related topics in different journals and conferences.
 [**More details can be found in Publications.**](https://deepblue666.github.io//publications/)

+Beseide, some of my previous work focuses on the applications of machine learning and deep learning methods, I've worked for many internet companies, participated in some projects, [**More details can be found in Projects.**](https://deepblue666.github.io//project/) and won top3 awards in many data science competitions. [**More details can be found in Awards.**](https://deepblue666.github.io//award/) I'm also a Kaggle Competition Master and data scientist at Tianchi (rank 89/44392).

 My Resume is available [here](https://deepblue666.github.io//cv/)